OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 #### elasticsearch-test-shaded

 There is a problem related to testing with Elasticsearch.
-Sometimes it is preferable to be able to query agains a running instance of Elasticsearch in unit tests, because mocking it too cumbersome or even not possible.
+Sometimes it is preferable to be able to query against a running instance of Elasticsearch in unit tests, because mocking it too cumbersome or even not possible.
 There are cases (like development of own [domain-specific language](https://github.com/icgc-dcc/dcc-portal/tree/develop/dcc-portal-pql)), when it is not suitable to query against a real Elasticsearch instance and you need an `in-memory` one.
 There are not good 3-rd party projects yet which provide this functionality for Elasticsearch 5.x.
 The only way is to use provided [ESIntegTestCase](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/integration-tests.html) even though it is [not recomemnded](https://discuss.elastic.co/t/5-0-0-using-painless-in-esintegtestcase/64447/12).

 The drawback of using the `ESIntegTestCase` is that it requires additional configuration when you would like to run scripts.
 Modules which support particular query language, for example `Painless` or `Groovy` should be added separately.
 Those modules are not available in the Central Maven repository, however they are provided with the Elasticsearch artifact.